nanyaks/gh-tools/README.md

 gh-tools
 ========

-Just some tools i think ill always like to use now and then.
+Just some tools I think I'll always like to use now and then.
 Playing around with python.

+Disclaimer: The code is an experiment and very buggy.